 Power-up self tests are executed automatically when the module is loaded into memory space.
-If any of the Self-Tests fail, the module enters an error state and prevents all cryptographic data processing and functionality.
+If any one of the self-tests fails, the module enters an error state and prevents all cryptographic data processing and functionality.
 The Hughes Crypto Kernel performs the following power-up self-tests:

-- Software integrity test using a DSA public key
+- Firmware integrity test using a DSA public key

 - Known Answer Tests (KATs)

-- AES 128-, 256-bit key CBC mode KAT (encryption and decryption)
+- o AES 128-, 256-bit key CBC mode KAT (encryption and decryption)

-- o SHA-1 and SHA-256 KATs
+- SHA-1 and SHA-256 KATs

-- o HMAC-SHA-1 and HMAC SHA-256 KATs
+- HMAC-SHA-1 and HMAC SHA-256 KATs

 - o ANSI X9.31 PRNG KAT